study-flamingo/mcp-knowledge-graph/docs/development/placeholder.md

 # MCP Knowledge Base

 > [!NOTE]
 > This package is currently in development.
-Future versions will provide knowledge base functionality for Claude AI.
+Future versions will provide knowledge base functionality for AI models that support the Model Context Protocol (MCP).

 ## Coming Soon